Hands-Off Property Investing

 If you’re just starting out, this is going to show how to invest without spending every waking minute learning to be a property investor, or dealing with property people.
 If you’ve already got a portfolio, this may save you hours or even days each month.

-I’ve been extremely hands-on over the years, and as a letting agent and asset manager I’ve allowed other people to be hands off in their own investing.
-Increasingly though I’m becoming more hands off with my own investments as I want to have more time to do other things.
+I’ve been extremely hands-on over the years, but as a letting agent I’ve enabled others to be completely hands-off.
+Increasingly I’m becoming more hands-off with my own investments as I want to have more time to do other things.

-So let’s think about property investing in the broadest sense.
+So let’s think about property investing in its broadest sense.
 You’ve generally got to do these things;

 This relates mostly to a buy-and-hold strategy, but if your strategy is based more around flipping, then you can just remove the “let it / manage it” section and replace it with “sell it”.

-I’m going to run through each heading and show how you can be hands off in your investing, and give you an idea of the cost implications of doing it that way.
+I’m going to run through each heading and show how you can be hands-off in your investing, and give you an idea of the cost implications.

 There are people out there, a load of them actually, who advertise themselves as property sourcers.
-They range from some idiot who has done a weekend course who is going through Rightmove looking for deals, then trying to convince you to buy it off him – all the way through to larger companies who source multiple new build properties off plan and sell them on.
+They range from some idiot who has done a weekend course.
+They generally just go through Rightmove looking for deals, then try to convince you to buy it off them.
+All the way through to larger companies who source multiple new build properties off plan and sell them on… “below market value”.

-But sometimes these guys do come up with half decent deals, and they will generally charge you in the region of 1-3% depending on how much work they do.
+Sourcers can come up with good deals though.
+They generally charge in the region of 1-3% depending on how much work they do.
+But there may be a minimum charge of say £5,000.

-So on a typical £100k property you might end up paying £3k for someone else to find the property and pull the deal together on your behalf.
+So a £100k property might end up cost £3-£5k for someone to arrange the deal on your behalf.